florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ### Stylesheets with Sass

 Sass has great features that make it superiour to plain CSS and one of them is the ability to define variables.
-However, if I compile the different Sass files separately and concatenate them later I can't use reference variables from different source files.
+However, if I compile the different Sass files separately and concatenate them later I can't reference variables from different source files.
 Because I want a single Sass file anyway I use the `import` statement to include them into a single master file.
 I place a `master.scss` in every bundle and import every `.scss` file of the bundle.
 The `master.scss` of the *AcmeFrontendBundle* includes the `master.scss` from every other bundle.
 It looks like this:

 <pre><code class="scss">// src/Acme/Bundle/FrontendBundle/Resources/public/sass/master.scss